How to identify REAL San Marzano Tomatoes

 San Marzano Tomatoes are a specific tomato variety.
 They must be grown, harvested, and processed within the geographical boundaries of the Agro Sarnese-Nocerino, a micro area of Campania made up of only 16 little towns.
 Here, the mineral-rich soils of Mt Vesuvius, the breeze blowing off the Mediterranean, and the waters of the Sarno River make the unique microclimatic conditions that give birth to the king of tomatoes.

-Where to buy real San Marzano Tomatoes
+Where to buy real San Marzano Tomatoes?

 We’ve imported San Marzano Tomatoes from Paolo and the Gustarosso family for decades.
 Buying Gustarosso Tomatoes means supporting honest Italian farmers with San Marzano in their DNA.
 Whatever you decide, remember to buy your ingredients from sources you can trust.